 Bait also means to set dogs on a restrained animal, often a bear, to bite and worry it.
 People used to do this for entertainment, but obviously it is illegal now.

 Did you know?

 A bait prank is a prank where someone leaves something somewhere making it look like it is easy to steal, but booby-traps it in some way, so that the thief does not get the object and ends up looking foolish.
-Here is a video of some people being caught out by a bait prank:
+Here is a video of one:

 Don't confuse it with